Stormbringer: Analysis

 The theme of a cursed magical sword which causes evil deeds when drawn goes back to the sword Tyrfing in Norse Mythology, with which Moorcock was likely familiar.
 Stormbringer was influential in popularizing this trope in the fantasy genre.
 Moorcock intended the sword character to serve as a key element of his discussion of "how mankind's wish-fantasies can bring about the destruction of... part of mankind".
 Claiming influence from Freud and Jung he says: "The whole point of Elric's soul-eating sword, Stormbringer, was addiction: to sex, to violence, to big, black, phallic swords, to drugs, to escape.
 That's why it went down so well in the rock’n’roll world".

 Literature scholar Dennis Wilson Wise wrote that "a weapon like Stormbringer reinforces liberal selfhood in a particularly concrete way.
 It carries a continuous external threat to personal autonomy, and it subverts a fully rational self-determination.
 Modern fantasy heroes, especially in epic fantasy, often rail against "destiny" or a prophecy, but such destinies and prophecies lack Stormbringer's sentient specificity."

 Ontologist Levi Bryant stated that Stormbringer belongs to a special class of magical items which also appear in Dungeons & Dragons, which are not "merely passive tools", but have will, goals, alignment and a personality of their own.
 Stormbringer talks to, influences and struggles with its wielder Elric.
 Bryant saw the sword as an active entity, not unlike "some of the artificial life we are developing today", and also compared it to "technologies unleashed on the world that are agents in their own right".

 Books featuring Stormbringer

-Books by Moorcock featuring Stormbringer, sometimes known as the Stormbringer series: